 Much like the on-campus commencement exercises taking place in the coming days, the online ceremony features speeches by several campus leaders, including Interim Provost Kenneth D. Dean and Vice Provost for Undergraduate Studies and e-Learning Jim Spain.

-At the site, well-wishers can leave congratulatory notes for individuals or groups of online graduates in the guest book, visitors can read inspiring messages written by others, and graduating students can even post pictures of themselves in the photo gallery.
+The virtual graduation experience also includes activities for graduates and their supporters.
+Well-wishers can leave congratulatory notes for individuals or groups of online graduates in the guest book, where visitors can read inspiring messages written by others, and graduating students also can post pictures of themselves in the photo gallery.

 For more information about the on-campus graduation ceremonies please visit the Registrar's commencement page.